UK delays post-Brexit border checks, citing pandemic impact

 LONDON -- Britain announced Tuesday it is delaying the start of post-Brexit border checks on food imports from the European Union, saying trade disruption from the coronavirus pandemic has already piled pressure on businesses.

-The delay means checks on EU agricultural and animal products that were due to start from October won’t be introduced until next year.
+The delay means paperwork and checks for EU agricultural and animal products that were due to start from October won’t be introduced until next year.

 Brexit minister David Frost said “we want businesses to focus on their recovery from the pandemic rather than have to deal with new requirements at the border.”